demisto/content-docs/docs/integrations/integration-description.md

 The file's content can include troubleshooting tips and advanced details for different configuration cases.

 :::note
-This should not be confused with integration README.md which is the [Integration Documentation](https://xsoar.pan.dev/docs/integrations/integration-docs) document.
+This should not be confused with the integration README file, documented [here](../integrations/integration-docs).
 :::

 ## Example